2017 Beckton acid attack: Suspect

 The Metropolitan Police later stated it was seeking to speak to John Tomlin, a 24-year-old man known to frequent Canning Town in relation to the incident.
 His Facebook page contained links to the far-right.
 Tomlin turned himself in to the Metropolitan Police on 9 July 2017.
 He was charged with causing grievous bodily harm and appeared at Thames Magistrates' Court on 11 July.
 He was remanded in custody and ordered to appear at Snaresbrook Crown Court on 8 August.
 At his hearing on 11 John Tomlin blew kisses at his supporters while in court.

 Reaction

 The Wharf, a local newspaper, reported that residents were concerned about the increasing number of attacks involving noxious substances in East London.
 Following an incident in which a man sitting in a car in Commercial Road, Tower Hamlets had a noxious liquid, believed to be bleach, thrown in his face and his car stolen, the Mayor of Tower Hamlets, John Biggs issued a statement seeking to reassure residents.

+A crowdfunding campaign set up to help support the pair's aftercare had raised over £46,000 by 1 July 2017.

 Stand Up To Racism announced a "vigil in solidarity with Resham and Jameel, and the victims of anti-Muslim hate crime" planned to be held outside Stratford station on 5 July.

-A crowdfunding campaign set up to help support the pair's aftercare has raised over £46,000.